DataDog/documentation/content/en/service_management/events/_index.md

 - Normalize disparate sources of events by remapping attributes.
 For example, use the same reserved [service tags][19] everywhere.
 - Enrich events with external data saved in a [Reference Table][20] (beta).
 For example, map a service name with your service directory to enrich events with team ownership information, links to dashboards, or links to documentation.

-To add and configure event processing pipelines, visit the [Enrich & Normalize][21] tab of Event Management.
-Support for more processors types is under development.
-For more details, [contact Support][22].
+To add and configure event processing pipelines, see the [Enrich & Normalize][21] tab of Event Management.
+If you need further help, contact Datadog [support][22].

 [Learn more about processing pipelines][23].